 We kick off the program with SFPC Salon, an evening of talks and performances by leading practitioners in the field.
 We finish the program by celebrating with a final showcase where students get to share their projects with the larger SFPC community.
 Final showcase is typically scheduled during the last weekend of the program.
 Most importantly, SFPC is a safe space for students to grow.
 Consider joining the community of curious and generous peers through SFPC’s main program.

-Application to the Spring 2019 is open until November 4th 2018
+Application to the Spring 2019 deadline extended until November 17th, 2018

 What classes will happen during the session?

 SFPC classes are structured around the following concepts:

 - Computation and artistic practice — Algorithmic processes and concepts have been manifest in art and design throughout the twentieth century.
 How can we explore the influence of algorithms in practice and develop new approaches and techniques for utilizing them?
 What is the fundamental nature of computation and how can we work with it in a lyrical, expressive manner?
 How can code make things move in compelling and lifelike ways through animation and interaction?
 Check out Recreating the Past by Zach Lieberman, the SFPC ReCoded project and Lux Lingua by Patricio Gonzalez Vivo.

 - Language design as creative practice — Every programming language has specific parameters and demands certain processes in its use, we consider the subtle differences and approaches that have shaped various languages throughout history.
 This area focuses also on ways to design programming languages from scratch and asks how can language design open up new ways of thinking, making and building software?
 How can we build better tools and with that, better possibilities for ourselves?
 Check out Radical Computer Science by Ramsey Nasser, Code and Platform and Small Machines by Nick Montfort.